Sunday, November 1, 2020

 Varhi blinked at the sudden outburst and abrupt loss of composure.
 He lowered his hands back down to his sides.

 “That’s far too long!”
+Avotosh scowled.

 The man—and his wife both just glared at him.

-Varhi smiled back at them sweetly.
+Varhi smiled back at them sweetly with his lips pressed together.

-Thus, disappeared any momentum he had gained in proving he was little more than just a childish delinquent.
+...Thus, disappeared any momentum he had gained in proving he was little more than just a childish delinquent.

 Oh well.
 The others had already been dismissed from the room.

-“Regardless…” the King grumbled, crumbling up the letter and tossing it aside for some poor soldier to pick up for him later, “one month is still out of the question.
+“Regardless…” the King sighed and grumbled, crumbling up the letter and tossing it aside for some poor soldier to pick up for him later, “...one month is still out of the question.
 Two weeks more may still be too long.
 The situation is getting out of hand.
 I need some sort of experts to help me research this phenomena and the people who live in Ceareste are best equipped for something like this.”

 “Yet it apparently is of so little importance that you lied and downplayed the reason for requesting reinforcements to Ceareste in your letter to them.”
 Varhi reminded him.

-The man’s face flushed angrily.
-Yes, Varhi had opened and read that initial letter he had been requested to send, too.
-“I warned you that it’s none of your business…!”
-Avotash hissed through clenched teeth.
+...Yes, Varhi had opened and read that initial letter he had been requested to send, too.

 “Oh no worries, I didn’t tattle on you to them.”
 Varhi replied with another shrug.
 “I told you, I make sure to get my jobs done.
 I just do them my way.
 Speaking of which, I have delivered the message and returned the reply...”

 He opened it up to examine the amount inside and frowned.
-“This wasn’t the agreed upon amount of seru.”
+“Oi.
+This wasn’t the agreed upon amount of seru.”
 He protested, his deep violet eyes looking up at them both.

 “You didn’t do everything as fully instructed.
 So you don’t get the full pay.”
 Alyana spoke, her voice silken, but her tone smug.

-“Well then, unless there is something else, I shall be taking my leave.”
-Varhi said, beginning to turn around to walk away, one steel boot already off the carpet.
+“...Fine.
+Well then, unless there is something else, I shall be taking my leave.”
+Varhi announced, beginning to turn around to walk away, one steel boot already off the carpet as he turned around.

 “Wait.”
 The King ordered him sternly.
 Varhi, with his one foot still raised, pivoted on his other foot to turn himself back around almost immediately and returned to stand on two feet facing both King and Queen.
 He had been expecting it, after all.

-“Oh?”
+“...Oh?”
 Varhi tried his best to hide his smirk.
 “You know I don’t work for free—”

 “Five-thousand seru.”